AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 |                  | Value                   | null                                               |

-The SdsTypeBuilder also supports derived types.
-Note that you need not add the base types to the SDS before using SdsTypeBuilder.
+The `SdsTypeBuilder` also supports derived types.
+Note that you need not add the base types to the SDS before using `SdsTypeBuilder`.
 Base types are maintained within the type.

 ## Working with SdsTypes when not using .NET
-SdsTypes must be built manually when .NET SdsTypeBuilder is unavailable.
-Below, you'll see how types are built and defined in [Python](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/Python/SDSPy) and [JavaScript](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/JavaScript) samples.
+SdsTypes must be built manually when .NET `SdsTypeBuilder` is unavailable.
+Below, you'll see how types are built and defined in
+[Python](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/Python/SDSPy) and
+[JavaScript](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/JavaScript) samples.
 Samples in other languages can also be found on [GitHub](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples).